Our team

 Mark Goldring - Director

-Mark became Director of Asylum Welcome in April 2020, having previously led Oxfam, Mencap and VSO.
-He has worked as a trustee of and consultant to charities of all sizes.
-His working life has been focused on tackling exclusion, lack of opportunity and poverty.
-Having spent many years working on global issues, including with refugees and displaced people across Africa, Asia and the Middle East, he is pleased to have the opportunity to make a difference in a practical way closer to home.
-Mark studied law at Oxford and has a Masters in Social Policy from LSE.
+I became Director of Asylum Welcome in April 2020, having previously led Oxfam, Mencap and VSO.
+I have worked as a trustee of and consultant to charities of all sizes.
+My working life has been focused on tackling exclusion, lack of opportunity and poverty.
+Having spent many years working on global issues, including with refugees and displaced people across Africa, Asia and the Middle East, I am pleased to have the opportunity to make a difference in a practical way closer to home.
+I studied law at Oxford and have a Masters in Social Policy from LSE.

 Almas Farzi (‘Navid’)